How do I present my hobbies & interests on my resume? Does it count?

 Indoor hobbies and personal interests on resume

-However, these hobbies on resume and personal interests on resume demonstrate good reasoning and great patience.
-They show that the person is more at ease with themselves than in a crowd.
+However, some indoor hobbies on resume and personal interests on resume demonstrate good reasoning and great patience.
+Achievements in chess and scrabble might reflect highly on the candidate's intelligence.

 Quick tip: The unique resume hobbies list like coffee brewing, flower arranging, fish keeping etc is quite bohemian.
 It is best to avoid them on your resume if you're applying for a managerial role which requires business-friendly skills.